Mayor of Budapest

-The Mayor of Budapest (Budapest főpolgármestere, officially Lord Mayor of the Municipality of Budapest, /hu/) is the head of the General Assembly in Budapest, Hungary, elected directly for 5-year term since 2014 (previously municipal elections were held quadrennially).
-Until 1994 the mayor was elected by the General Assembly.
-The office was called Chairman of the Council of Budapest (Budapest tanácselnöke) between 1950 and 1990, during the Communist period.
+The Lord Mayor of Budapest (Budapest főpolgármestere, /hu/) is the head of the General Assembly of Budapest, Hungary, elected directly for 5-year term since 2014 (previously, municipal elections were held quadrennially).
+Until 1994, the mayor was elected by the General Assembly.
+The office was called Chairman of the Soviet of Budapest (Budapest tanácselnöke) between 1950 and 1990, during the communist period.

-Since 1990, the position is domestically known as Lord Mayor (főpolgármester) to distinguish the office from that of the mayors that lead each of Budapest's 23 districts.
-Between 1873 and 1945, the Lord Mayor of Budapest was representative of the Hungarian government as head of the capital's municipal authority, similarly to the Lord-Lieutenants of Counties.
+The position is known as Lord Mayor (főpolgármester) to distinguish the office from that of the mayors (polgármesterek) who lead each of Budapest's 23 districts.
+Between 1873 and 1945, the Lord Mayor of Budapest was the royal government's representative in the city and the head of the capital's municipal authority, a position analogous to the Lord-Lieutenants of Counties (ispánok).